projectriff/cli/docs/riff_container_status.md

 ### Synopsis

-Display status details for an container.
+Display status details for a container.

 The Ready condition is shown which should include a reason code and a descriptive message when the status is not "True".
 The status for the condition